17 June 2016

 Luke 4.14-15 KWL

-Rumor went out across the whole region about him.
+Rumor goes out across the whole region about him.

-The gospel of Christ Jesus is summed up in Mark 1.15: “The time has been fulfilled.
+The gospel of Christ Jesus is summed up in Mark 1.15: “The time was fulfilled.
 God’s kingdom has come near.”
 With Messiah—who’d be Jesus—as its king.

 And that’s why so many evangelists only proclaim a partial gospel.
 Some of ’em don’t believe we have access to our inheritance.
 Some of ’em are mighty uncomfortable with everything God’s kingdom entails.